ulricheck/gst-conan/readme.md

 First time users should look at the [machine setup instructions](#machine-setup-instructions).

 ## Status
-This is a very new project and there are many known problems.
-We will be making some drastic changes.
+This is a very new project and there is much work to be done.

-Stay tuned.
+Currently I have 3 conan packages and an example which consumes them:
+ * gstreamer
+ * gst-plugins-base
+ * gst-editing-services

+Currently, none of the plugins are being packaged; but I'll be working on it.

 ## How to use `gst-conan`
 Clone it and read the `--help` info.